Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 ---

-## Myth #6: "My Cat Scratches More When I'm Home to Annoy Me" ❌
+## Myth #6: "my cat scratches more when i'm home to annoy me" ❌

 ### The Truth: Scratching When You're Home is a Sign of Affection